15 Ways Your House Mold Is Making You Sick

 It can be harmful to your health, leading to nausea, comas, even cancer.

 According to the EPA, molds can grow on almost anything if moisture is present (including your mouth).
-The Remedy scoured the latest journals and medical studies to uncover 15 ways house mold might be making you sick—and how you can deal with it.
+Eat This, Not That!
+Health scoured the latest journals and medical studies to uncover 15 ways house mold might be making you sick—and how you can deal with it.

 It Might Be in Your Peanut Butter